 The marketing concept is the concept of competition.
 It is a marketing concept that believes that the success of a business depends on the marketing efforts that deliver a better value proposition than its competitors.

-We find this typically in the 1950s era of companies trying to carve themselves out in the industry.
-We also can look at modern day competition between Pepsi and Coke who sell similar items but their value propositions are completely different!
+We find typically this in the 1950s era of companies trying to carve themselves out in the industry.
+We also can look at modern-day competition between Pepsi and Coke who sell similar items but their value propositions are completely different!

 Pepsi: Focuses on winning over the younger generations